abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ]

 ```
-## Configure Spark
+## Configure Spark manually
-**Login to the deployed instance, using SSH to the public IP of the AWS EC2 instance..**
+Login to the deployed instance, using SSH to the public IP of the AWS EC2 instance.

 ``` console
 ssh ubuntu@Master_public_IP